 So I didn’t like Star Wars: The Force Awakens.
 I’m aware this is not a popular opinion.
-And there are a number of reasons for this.
-I could talk all day about it being too much of a send up of A New Hope, or I could go on about how it relied too much on cashing nostalgia checks and not enough on creating new imagery, or I could point to a dozen or so gaping plot holes that broke my suspension of disbelief – but the main reason I did not like the Force Awakens will be even less popular than that.
-Her name was Rey.
+Yes, it was too much of a send up of A New Hope.
+Yes, it relied too much on cashing nostalgia checks and not enough on creating new imagery.
+Yes, I could point to a dozen or so gaping plot holes that broke my suspension of disbelief.
+Those are all reasons the film failed, but I’m here to talk about a different problem – Her name is Rey.

 “But, everyone loves Rey.
 She’s a strong female lead in a genre that has traditionally been the sausagiest of sausagefests.”
 You’re right on both accounts; Rey is tremendously popular, and the sci-fi / fantasy / action genres have all gone way too long without delivering kickass heroines.
-And I really wanted Rey to be that kickass heroine, but for me she fell flat.
+And I really wanted Rey to be that kickass heroine, but she’s not the heroine we need.

 Strong Female Characters vs Compelling Female Characters

 After all, we have tons of movies full of ass kicking, super competent, proactive dudes that everyone generally find boring and unsatisfying.
 Superman is the most competent and ass kicking dude in history, but if you ask a dozen people about him, the most common adjective you’d get in response is “boring.”
 Does anyone actually remember anything at all about the main character in Avatar?
-It was the best selling movie of all time, but if you asked someone to talk about that character, you’d get a ton of blank stares.
+It was the best selling movie of all time, but does anyone remember or care about him?
 I don’t even remember his name.

 Everyone, however, remembers Luke Skywalker.
 Everyone remembers Indiana Jones.
 I don’t think many would argue with me if I called them compelling characters.
 But does everyone remember that Luke spent 90% of A New Hope whining, running away, generally failing, and relying more competent people to pull him through?
 Indiana Jones was certainly proactive, competent, and ass kicking, but if you stop and think about Raiders of the Lost Ark, he actually failed at pretty much everything he set out to do, and the plot would have resolved the exact same way with or without his presence – meaning he wasn’t competent or asskicking enough for it to matter.